someobserver/recurgence/README.md

 Reality itself operates on a set of simple, thermodynamic principles that compound themselves into extraordinary complexity.

-**What if there's an even simpler, base-level principle underlying it all?**
+**But what if there's an even simpler, base-level principle underlying it all?**

 ## For AI Safety Researchers